 Cultivation of living resources refers manly to aquaculture, agriculture and forestry.
 The impacts of aquaculture, agriculture and forestry lead to increased nutrients levels (D5) and contaminated waters (D9) from pesticides.
 Increase nutrient levels are a main driver for Increased algal productivity, oxygen depletion, benthic mortality and fish mortality, while pesticides might enter the human food chain but have also chronic toxic effects on the habitats.

 Marine Aquaculture

-While aquaculture can be found in Romania on one marine site, Bulgaria has sites along the coast.
+While aquaculture can be found in Romania on one marine site, Bulgaria has 41 mussel farms along the coast.